 Nature-friendly banks

-In the Noorderzijlvest area of Groningen, 42 kilometers of nature-friendly banks have now been constructed.
-By the end of 2027, this figure should reach almost 60 kilometers.
-By constructing nature-friendly banks, the water board aims to improve water quality in the area and make it attractive for amphibians, fish, and small creatures that live in and around the water.
+In the Noorderzijlvest area of Groningen, 42 kilometres of nature-friendly banks have been constructed already.
+By the end of 2027, this figure is expected to reach almost 60 kilometres.
+By constructing nature-friendly banks, the water authority aims to improve water quality in the area and make it more attractive to amphibians, fish, and small creatures that live in and around the water.

 How does it work?

-The nature-friendly banks are being constructed along the water board's main waterways.
+The nature-friendly banks are constructed along the main watercourses of the water authority.
 We purchase part of the strips of land along the banks from the landowners, who are mostly farmers.
-Some farmers are also designing the banks themselves in a nature-friendly way.
-We work with the farmers to determine the best approach for their land.
-They receive compensation for this.
+Some farmers designing nature-friendly banks themselves.
+We work with the farmers to determine the best approach for their land and they receive compensation.

 What are the benefits for farmers?

-The farmers participating in this project are very enthusiastic.
+The farmers who participate in this project are really enthusiastic.
 They see that it has an impact on the diversity of flora and fauna at the edges of their land.
 They also see other benefits.
 Many farmers suffer from collapsing banks.
-This prevents them from properly cultivating the edges of their plots.
+This prevents them from cultivating the edges of their plots.
 The plants on the new, gently sloping banks hold the soil better.
-This means that the edges of the plots can also be used more effectively again.
+This means that the edges of the plots can be used more effectively again.

 Document